pranitastudent/Pranita-Gandhi-Portfolio/README.md

 <li> Skills: The user is able to click on the fixed navbar or back-to the top button to return to the skills section.
 Each skill is a chip element.
 The user able to hover each image to spin it. </li>
 <li> Projects: The user is able to click on the fixed navbar or back-to the top button to return to the projects section.
 Each project is a card element which flips back and forth.
 The front side shows an image of the project and back end shows the technologies used.
 Underneath each card, two buttons are present : View Code and View Site for the user to view code  respectively.</li>
 <li>Contact: The user is able to click on the fixed navbar or back-to the top button to return to the contacts section.
 The contact form contains inbuilt html form validation and uses EmailJS to send data.
 Once the form is submitted an alert pops up to let the user know the form has been submitted.</li>
-<li> Back-to-the-top-button: User can scroll back to the top using the back to the top button </li>
+<li> Back-to-the-top-button: User can scroll back to the top using the back to the top button. </li>
 </ul>

 ### Features to implement